redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ![git commit](git-commit.png)

-To see our most recent commits, you can run `git log` to see your most recent changes, beginning with your latest commit.
+Run `git log` to see your most recent changes, beginning with your latest commit.
 I've made a few additional commits here for demonstration purposes.

 ![git log](git-log.png)